-The final, and perhaps the most crucial, step in the manufacturing process of exterior shutters is painting.
+The final, and perhaps the most crucial, step in the manufacturing process of wood and composite exterior shutters is painting.
 This operation can be completed in the factory before shipping or on-site after receipt of the panels.
-Proper finishing is critical to the ability of exterior shutters to resist outdoor elements.
-A high quality paint finish shields the window shutters from rain, sleet and snow as well as insects and flying debris.
+Proper finishing is critical to the ability of composite and wood exterior shutters to resist outdoor elements.
+A high quality paint finish shields the outside shutters from rain, sleet and snow as well as insects and flying debris.

 Painted exterior shutters are covered with an ultra-durable, water-borne commercial-grade acrylic paint.
 The factory applied paint covers all surfaces in a smooth satin finish.
 Both wood and composite painted exterior shutters are sanded, primed, sanded, and sprayed with two top coats of high-quality exterior grade paint.
 Painted shutters generally require a few extra days to manufacture, but arrive ready to install.